 Calculating stock-based compensation expense requires the input of highly subjective assumptions, including the expected term of the stock-based awards, stock price volatility, and the pre-vesting option forfeiture rate.
 The Company estimates the expected life of options granted based on historical exercise patterns, which are believed to be representative of future behavior.
 The Company estimates the volatility of the Company's common stock on the date of grant based on historical volatility.
 The assumptions used in calculating the fair value of stock-based awards represent the Company's best estimates, but these estimates involve inherent uncertainties and the application of management's judgment.
 As a result, if factors change and the Company uses different assumptions, its stock-based compensation expense could be materially different in the forfeiture rate based on historical experience of its stock-based awards that are granted, exercised and cancelled.
 If the actual forfeiture rate is materially different from the estimate, stock-based compensation expense could be significantly different from what was recorded in the current period.
 The Company also grants performance based restricted stock awards to employees and consultants.
-These awards will vest if certain employee\consultant-specific or company-designated performance thresholds are achieved, each award will convert into a designated number of the Company's common stock.
+These awards will vest if certain employee\consultant-specific or company-designated performance targets are achieved.
 If minimum performance thresholds are achieved, each award will convert into a designated number of the Company's common stock.
-If minimum performance thresholds are achieved entered evels of achievement, stock-based compensation is adjusted in the period of change and recorded over the requisite service period.
-The expected levels of achievement are reassessed over the requisite service period stock-based compensation is recognized stock-based compensation is recognized stock-based compensation is recognized or a straight-line basis over the requisite service period.
-The expected l
+If minimum performance thresholds are achieved elvels of achievement, stock-based compensation is adjusted in the period of change and recorded on the statements of operations and the extent that the expected levels of achievement change, stock-based compensation is adjusted in the period of change and recorded on the statements of operations and the remaining unrecognized stock-based compensation is recorded over the remaining requisite service period.
+Refer to Note 8, Stockholders' Equity, for additional detail.